 We love revealing myths.
 Let’s reveal some myths about causes of fire.
-If you are thinking of building, spend 8 minutes on this video.
+If you own a home or are thinking of building a home or an accessory dwelling unit, spend 8 minutes on this video.

 The second edition of his book, “Fire, Chaparral, and Survival in Southern California,” was published in 2008.